Yarden-zamir/me/languages.md

 each one contributes in their own specific field.
 But no person can build the whole thing on themselves. it depends on the complexity of the technology.
 Because one can build a chair on their own but not a car.
 note: technology is any tool that facilitates actions.

+What is intersting about language is that a person can act and talk differently while using different language.
+Is there perhaps a change in the brain while using differnt words? can some words trigger specific brain areas?
+Richard Feynman says that when you know how to say 'bird' in different languages you know nothing about the bird. but I am not sure that this is the case. maybe you train your brain on different patterns [[patterns]] when you speak many langauges. since each one has its structure.
+I believe that music, mathematics and spoken languages are all different languages. different ways to pass on ideas.